corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config-users/managing-roles.md

 ## Checking Permissions When Starting Flows

 Currently, Corda checks if a user can execute `startFlow` REST operations.
-No checks are made to whether the user can start a particular flow.
+No checks are made to whether the user can start a particular {{< tooltip >}}flow{{< /tooltip >}}.
 These checks should be performed against the RBAC sub-system before passing the start request to a FlowWorker.